hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > At present will confine myself to give
 >
-> You some idea how these quack teachers live,
+> You some idea how these quack teachers[^20] live,

->
+[^20]: The terms "quack teachers" and "great professors", are not intended to be applied in derision to the profession indiscriminately, but only to characters of the particular description alluded to in the course of the work.

 > How great professors pupils do obtain,
 >
 > And how they oft instructions from them gain;